-- Allegiant Airlines will continue to grow service at GFK to meet leisure travel demands for the region including southern Manitoba.
-Aircraft fleet mix will transition from the MD-83 to the Airbus A319 or A320 aircraft by 2024.
-Additional frequency may also be added on existing routes to meet passenger demand. - New Allegiant routes have the potential to bring additional enplanements to GFK.
+- As the USD-CAD exchange rate reduces over time, Allegiant Airlines may grow service at GFK to meet leisure travel demands for the region including southern Manitoba.
+Aircraft fleet mix will transition from the MD-83 to the Airbus A319 or A320 aircraft by 2024. - New Allegiant routes have the potential to bring additional enplanements to GFK.
 The 2012 PDA identified new service to Fort Lauderdale (FLL) or Tampa-St. Petersburg (PIE).
-Growth in Allegiant enplanements is fairly independent of socioeconomic trends in the catchment area as passengers flying Allegiant are captured from those not traveling or residing in other airport catchment areas (i.e. Winnipeg).
-A long-term destination includes Los Angeles (LAX). - Delta Air Lines will continue to serve GFK via its Minneapolis-St. Paul (MSP) hub, a mature route from GFK.
-The CRJ-200 aircraft will be replaced with CRJ-700/-900 aircraft on this route.
-Currently, Delta's CRJ-900 aircraft make two trips on average per day to GFK.
+Growth in Allegiant enplanements is highly dependent on the USD-CAD exchange rate.
+Based on the top domestic destinations originating from GFK, in the 2012 PDA, a long-term destination could include Los Angeles (LAX).
+LAX was noted as the top domestic destination from GFK in the PDA. - Delta Air Lines will continue to serve GFK via its Minneapolis-St. Paul (MSP) hub, a mature route from GFK.
+The CRJ-200 aircraft is currently being replaced with CRJ-700/-900 aircraft on this route.
+As of March 2016, Delta's CRJ-900 aircraft makes two trips on average per day to GFK.
 Because of relatively high load factors, total available seats and flight frequency may fluctuate during the transition.
-Additional seats may be added in the future to meet growing demand. - Delta Air Lines equipment upgrades to increase capacity beyond 76 seats are not foreseen to be utilized regularly at GFK.
+Additional seats may be added in the future to meet growing demand.
+A more complete transition to CRJ-900 is anticipated to occur by PAL 2.
+Please refer to Chapter 4, Facility Requirements Chapter for details on proposed improvements that react to this change in aircraft operation. - Delta Air Lines equipment upgrades to increase capacity beyond 76 seats are not foreseen to be utilized regularly at GFK.
 The aircraft type that would be used for equipment upgrades would be the Boeing 717 (110 seats) or Airbus A319 (126-132 seats).
 Delta is utilizing larger aircraft to replace 50-seat jets to maintain capacity-neutral, meaning frequency would be reduced.
-These aircraft may be seen at GFK on an occasional basis and should be evaluated for contingency planning.
+These aircraft may be seen at GFK on an occasional basis, particularly for remain overnight (RON) operations and should be evaluated for planning purposes.

 - Long-term air service to another hub airport is a possibility.
 This includes 65-76 seat regional jet service to Chicago-O'Hare (ORD), Denver (DEN) or Dallas-Ft.
 Worth (DFW).
 Each of these airports are top-10 destinations from GFK.
-The unsuccessful launch of United Airlines service to DEN indicates the market is not yet capable of sustaining service to DEN. - The launch of new air service routes is forecast to lower the leakage rate of GFK catchment area passengers using alternative airports.
+The unsuccessful launch of United Airlines service to DEN indicates the GFK market may not yet capable of sustaining service to DEN.
+It should be noted that subsidized air service from Devils Lake (90 miles west of GFK) to DEN that began in June 2014 is seen as successful. - The launch of new air service routes is forecast to lower the leakage rate of GFK catchment area passengers using alternative airports.